SAbe080601/Binterest/README.md

 # About Binterest

 Welcome to Shinya Abe's Binterest App which Utilizes ApolloClient and React.js for the client and ApolloServer, GraphQL, Node.js, and Redis on the server.
-This application allows a single user to Add and remove trainers, and pick pokemon to either catch and add to a selected trainer's collection, or release back into the wild.
+This application allows a single user to bin and unbin posts they see on the home page, and create posts of their own to display on the home page.

 ## Getting Started with Running Binterest